isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>34.
 What would be considered as a Cyber Trust Mark (“CTM”) Promoter (Tier 3) equivalent certification?</h5></summary>

-As indicated in the&nbsp;[Closing Note to the Consultation on the Licensing Framework for Cybersecurity Service Providers](https://www.csa.gov.sg/legislation/consultations/closing-note-to-the-consultation-on-the-licensing-framework-for-cybersecurity-service-providers), ISO/IEC 27001 certification is currently the only recognised equivalent for CTM Promoter (Tier 3), as it is an international information security standard.
-Licensees that have obtained an acceptable ISO/IEC 27001 certificate will be deemed to have achieved CTM Advocate (Tier 5) certificate.
+As indicated in the <a target="\_blank" href="https://www.csa.gov.sg/legislation/consultations/closing-note-to-the-consultation-on-the-licensing-framework-for-cybersecurity-service-providers/">Closing Note to the Consultation on the Licensing Framework for Cybersecurity Service Providers</a>, ISO/IEC 27001 certification is currently the only recognised equivalent for CTM Promoter (Tier 3), as it is an international information security standard.
+Licensees that have obtained an acceptable ISO/IEC 27001 certificate will be deemed to have achieved CTM Advocate (Tier 5) certificate.<br>

 CSRO will progressively review additional certifications and update the list where appropriate.
 </details>